brokensandals/object-graph-as-json/README.md

 ## Status & Known Limitations

 - More types will likely be added in order to compactly represent things such as regexes.
+- The encoder makes no attempt to detect whether an object is a `Proxy`; proxied objects will be encoded as the proxy handler presents them, and the proxy handler's traps may be invoked.
-- Many more objects need to be added to the list of recognized builtins.
+- There are more objects that should be added to the list of recognized builtins.
 - Recreating functions in general is janky.
   - Bound functions (i.e. the result of calling `.bind(...)` on a function) cannot be recreated from their encoded form.
   As far as I'm aware, javascript does not provide a way to programmatically determine that a function object is a bound function or to retrieve the bindings or the original function from a bound function.